Master of Arts in Mental Health Counseling

 * Electives: Students choose three courses for a total of nine semester hours credit.

 CEDU 670: Practicum in Mental Health Counseling (3 hrs.)

 CEDU 690: Internship in Mental Health Counseling (3 hrs.)

 CEDU 691: Internship in Mental Health Counseling (3 hrs.)

 Total: 60 semester hours

 All courses in both the School and Mental Health Counseling curricula are open to all counseling students who have prerequisites and permission of the professor.
+Completion of prerequisites is required prior to admittance into any graduate counseling program at Gardner-Webb University.
+If you are unsure if a previous course sufficiently meets this requirement, or if you would like to enroll in one of the aforementioned courses prior to enrollment, please contact the Office of Graduate Admissions at 704-406-3987.
 All core courses should be completed before any student enters the practicum or internships and may be required for other courses by the professor.
 Graduate students should talk with their advisors when planning a course of study to be sure they include courses required to become licensed as professional counselors.